arendst/Tasmota/README.md

 - [BlitzWolf BW-SHP2 Smart Socket with Energy Monitoring](https://www.banggood.com/BlitzWolf-BW-SHP2-Smart-WIFI-Socket-EU-Plug-220V-16A-Work-with-Amazon-Alexa-Google-Assistant-p-1292899.html)
 - [Luani HVIO board](https://luani.de/projekte/esp8266-hvio/)
 - Wemos D1 mini, NodeMcu and Ledunia

-### Firmware Release Information
-Different firmware images are released based on Features and Sensors selection guided by code and memory usage.
-All versions support web based WIFI manager configuration.

-- The Minimal version allows intermediate OTA uploads to support larger versions and does NOT change any persistent parameter.
-This version should **NOT be used for initial installation**.
-- The Classic version allows **initial installation** and single OTA uploads.
-- The Sonoff version removes WPS and SmartConfig configuration and allows more sensors.
-- The Sensors version removes WPS and SmartConfig configuration and allows more usefull sensors.
-- The Knx version removes WPS and SmartConfig configuration and some other features but adds KNX support.

 #### Available Features and Sensors